hantsy/jakartaee10-sandbox/docs/rest.md

 }
 ```

-In this test, we have 3 methods to verify the functionality of uploading a single file, uploading a collection of files, and reading the files from server side.
+In this test, there are three methods to verify the functionality of uploading a single file, uploading a collection of files, and reading the files from server side.

 Run the following command to execute the test.